Due to required maintenance, please use the rear entrance to visit exhibit halls. Shuttle service is available.

 Over the years, hundreds of youth applied for this increasingly popular annual award.
 From British Columbia to Newfoundland and Labrador, all the way up to Yukon, our WYIA jury had the honour of receiving applications from Canadian youth from across the country.

 With the Weston Family Foundation’s generous support, the Science Centre continuously worked to improve the reach and impact of the WYIA program.
 This included offering larger prize amounts, increasing media coverage to promote visibility and creating a mentorship program that connected WYIA finalists with past winners and leaders from STEM-oriented organizations.

-The Ontario Science Centre was proud to present the 2020 Weston Youth Innovation Award to five enterprising teens from across Canada.
+The Ontario Science Centre is proud to present the 2021 Weston Youth Innovation Award to six enterprising teens from across Canada.

 Andrew created Polarderm, a 3D smartphone camera attachment and AI web app that identifies seven types of skin lesions, including melanoma and basal cell carcinoma.
 By combining polarized dermoscopic technology and AI, Polarderm provides an accessible, low-cost option for early detection of skin cancer.

 Determined to make recycling easier and more accessible, Catherine set out to develop a unique new method for sorting recycled materials using sound.
 Her machine-learning system identifies different materials such as plastic, paper and aluminum based on the sound each item makes when it falls into a bin.

 During a service trip to India, Alishba learned about the serious problem of counterfeit medications in developing nations.
 In response, she developed Honestblocks, a Blockchain solution for tracking medications as they move throughout the supply chain.
 Alishba has partnered with major tech and pharma companies to validate and expand her project, which she hopes to pilot in India.